 Model wearing The Ojai Jacket in Granite Hemp.

 From the pastures and factories of France to the drawing board at our San Francisco HQ, the French chore coat lives on, expanding its purview from workforce essential to ubiquitous wardrobe staple.
-The silhouette is easy to dress up or down, and (at least in the case of our Ojai) damn hard to wear out.
+This timeless silhouette is easy to dress up or down—thrown on over a tee and selvedge denim jeans, or paired with one of our men’s shirts and chinos for a more elevated look.
 Honestly, we couldn't imagine our wardrobes without one.

 Shop The Ojai Jacket